Brian Connolly: After Sweet (1979–1983)

 Connolly's next release was "Don't You Know a Lady", composed by Roger Greenaway.
 The song was recorded by British four-piece band Brooks shortly after Connolly's release.
 The track failed to make an impact.
 In 1982 with his Polydor contract expired, Connolly signed with French independent label, Carrere Records.
+It was reported by UK music trade magazine Record Business, in their February 8 issue, that the single "Hypnotized" would be released in mid-March and that it was Connolly's first single in three years since he left the Sweet.
 Carrere then released the hard-rock single "Hypnotized", written by Joe Lynn Turner.
 A Fandango cover, the track was released in Europe with wide distribution by RCA but failed to chart.
-During this time Connolly recorded several new tracks for an album schedued for release in August 1983, however the album was not released.
+During this time Connolly recorded several new tracks for an album scheduled for release in August 1983, however the album was not released.

 In January 1983, Connolly supported Pat Benatar for three shows in Birmingham, Newcastle and the Hammersmith Odeon, London.
 Connolly's band Encore, included most of the members of Verity, fronted by ex-Argent guitarist John Verity, and Terry Uttley, the bass player from Smokie.
-Songs played included "Windy City", "Fox on the Run", "Hypnotized" and new numbers, "Sick and Tired", "Red Hair Rage" and "Burning The Candle".
+Songs played included "Windy City", "Fox on the Run", "Hypnotized" and new numbers, "Sick and Tired", "Red Hair Rage" and "Burning the Candle".
 The new tracks were made available on a bootleg 7" single and CD.

 The Inland Revenue served Connolly and the other members of the Sweet with a multimillion-pound tax assessment for the income earned from their hit records.
 Connolly sold his house to pay his share of the tax bill.

 New Sweet and reunions

-From early 1984 onward, despite recurrent ill health, Connolly toured the UK and Europe with his band The New Sweet.
+From early 1984 onward, despite recurrent ill health, Connolly toured the UK and Europe with his band the New Sweet.
 His most successful concerts were annual appearances in West Germany, before and after Germany's reunification.
 He visited other countries including Denmark, and continued to perform sporadically in the UK.
 In 1985, Connolly had reportedly stopped.
 The same year he separated from his wife Marilyn, with the divorce finalised in 1986.

 During 1987, Connolly again encountered Frank Torpey, the original Sweet lead guitarist from 1968 to 1969.
 According to Torpey, Connolly was seeking a German recording deal.
 Torpey subsequently invited Connolly to record with him, as an informal project.
 Running late, Connolly turned up and the track "Sharontina" was recorded, but would not be released until Torpey's 1998 album, Sweeter.

 In 1988, the producer Mike Chapman arranged for Connolly and former band members Mick Tucker, Steve Priest and Andy Scott to reunite in Los Angeles, California, and rework studio versions of "Action" and "The Ballroom Blitz".
-The reunion was with a view to producing a new album for MCA Records, however due to problems with Connolly's voice, the project failed and Connolly returned to The New Sweet.
+The reunion was with a view to producing a new album for MCA Records, however due to problems with Connolly's voice, the project failed and Connolly returned to the New Sweet.

 In 1990, he reunited with the original Sweet line-up for the promotion of a music video documentary at Tower Records, London.